Dyson DC59 Motorhead Review: Versatile and Powerful Stick Vacuum

 The biggest improvement that this version got over the DC59 Animal is the larger motorized brush roll.
 Have a look at the comparison.

-Not only is it bigger, it is driven by its own motor which generates around 75% more power.
+Not only is this bigger, it has its own motor that has 75% more power.

 It in a way followed GTech’s lead put the motor right on the floor tool which eliminated the need for a belt.

-Another feature that isn’t highlighted is the centralized weight that pushes the bristles deeper into carpet strands allow this to deep clean.
+Another feature that Dyson highlights is the powerful agitation that helps to deep clean.

 Reviews have confirmed this, not only from consumers but also review sites like Geek.com who put this to its paces.